pekkaneuvonen/bbmatchreporter/README.md

 BBMatchreporter is a tool for storing the match data while playing tabletop Blood Bowl (a fantasy football game by Games Workshop).

+Working example of the app is found on Heroku: https://bbmatchreporter.herokuapp.com

 ## The purpose
 Playing the game regularly produces insane amounts of shabby papers, printed out team roster and reports, that serve no purpose in the long run.